jeffreygroneberg/ghcpworkshopcsuger/hands-on/html/gallery/instructions.md

 ## 🎯 Goal
 <!-- ONE SENTENCE ABOUT THE GOAL OF THE EXERCISE -->
-Create a simple calculator using JavaScript.

-The gallery should look and behave like the following example:
+The image gallery should look and behave like the following example:

 ![Example](./images/wobble.gif)